ramirezraph/ramirezraph/README.md

 # Hi there 👋

-I'm Raphael Ramirez, a software engineer specialized in front-end and <br />back-end development of web and mobile applications.
+I'm Raphael Ramirez, a software engineer specialized in frontend and <br />backend development of web and mobile applications.